Chia-Network/cadt/docs/Remote_Installation_Guide.md

 * Returns the public address of the chia wallet that was created (look for “first wallet address”)

-**chia start node wallet data**
+**sudo systemctl start chia-full-node@ubuntu chia-wallet@ubuntu chia-data-layer@ubuntu**

-* Starts the Chia node, wallet, and DataLayer services for use with the CADT.
+* Assuming that you are logged in as the "ubuntu" user, this starts the Chia node, wallet, and datalayer using [systemd](https://docs.chia.net/installation/#systemd)
+* Add **data-layer-http@ubuntu** to the start command if using the Chia built-in webserver for datalayer file access
 * NOTE: if this is the first time you are starting the Chia software, it may take a few minutes (up to 15 mins) to fully start up
     * Status commands listed below will not work until everything has started up.
 Future startups should be faster

+**sudo systemctl enable chia-full-node@ubuntu chia-wallet@ubuntu chia-data-layer@ubuntu**

+* Assumes you are using the "ubuntu" user
+* Set Chia node, wallet, and datalayer to start at boot
+* Add **data-layer-http@ubuntu** to also start the Chia built-in webserver at boot

 **chia show -s**